heliokrogerrethink/quick-cov/README.md

 ## Limitations

--   Does not support to coverage to lines yet.
+-   Does not support coverage to lines yet.

 ## Installing